-In the province of Saskatchewan, the Environmental Assessment Act is administered by the Ministry of Environment.
+In the province of Saskatchewan, the Environmental Assessment Act is administered by the Ministry of Environment ("SKMOE").
 The level of assessment for mining projects is dependent on the specific characteristics of each individual project.
-A proponent of a project that is considered to be a "development" pursuant to the Saskatchewan Environmental Assessment Act, is required to conduct an environmental assessment ("EA") of the proposed project and prepare and submit an environmental impact statement ("EIS") to the Minister of Environment.
+A proponent is required to conduct an environmental assessment ("EA") for a project that is considered to be a "development" pursuant to the Saskatchewan Environmental Assessment Act and subsequently prepare and submit an environmental impact statement ("EIS") to the SKMOE for approval.

-Federally, the Canadian Environmental Assessment Act (CEAA) was amended in the spring of 2012 and the Regulations Designating Physical Activities (2012) were established to clarify when a federal EA is required and define what federal agency is required to be the "responsible authority" for the conduct of the EA.
-For uranium projects, the CNSC is designated as the "responsible authority" under the CEAA and carries full authority to complete the screening of the proposed project and any subsequent environmental assessments.
+Federally, the Canadian Environmental Assessment Act, 2012 ("CEAA 2012") includes the Regulations Designating Physical Activities to clarify when a federal EA is required and which federal agency will act as the "responsible authority" for the conduct of the EA.
+For uranium projects, the CNSC is designated as the "responsible authority" under the CEAA 2012 and carries full authority to complete the screening of the proposed project and any subsequent environmental assessments.

-The Government of Canada implemented a new Impact Assessment Act (the "IAA"), to replace the CEAA on August 28, 2019.
+The Government of Canada implemented a new Impact Assessment Act (the "IAA"), to replace the CEAA 2012 on August 28, 2019.
 The transitional provision (section 182 of the IAA) provide that a CNSC designated project EA, which commenced under the CEAA 2012, is to be continued under the CEAA 2012.
 This means that the Wheeler River EA will continue the assessment process under CEAA 2012.

-An EA is a planning and decision-making tool, which involves predicting potential environmental effects throughout the project lifecycle (construction, operation, decommissioning and postdecommissioning) at the site, and within the local and regional assessment areas.
-Under the CEAA, an EA's scope focuses on potential adverse environmental effects that are within federal jurisdiction including: (a) fish and fish habitat and other aquatic species; (b) migratory birds; (c) federal lands; (d) effects that cross provincial or international boundaries; (e) effects that impact on aboriginal peoples, such as their use of lands and resources for traditional purposes, and (f) changes to the environment that are directly linked to or necessarily incidental to any federal decisions about a project.
+An EA is a planning and decision-making tool, which involves predicting potential environmental effects through each phase of the project (construction, operation, decommissioning and post-decommissioning) at the site, and within the local and regional assessment areas.
+Under the CEAA 2012, an EA's scope focuses on potential adverse environmental effects that are within federal jurisdiction including: (a) fish and fish habitat and other aquatic species; (b) migratory birds; (c) federal lands; (d) effects that cross provincial or international boundaries; (e) effects that impact on aboriginal peoples, such as their use of lands and resources for traditional purposes, and (f) changes to the environment that are directly linked to or necessarily incidental to any federal decisions about a project.